-Firstly decarbonisation - for power systems we're talking about the impact ofrenewables.
-It is predicted that over the next 15 years growth in variable renewablecapacity will continue.
+The first D is decarbonization and for power systems we're talking about the impact ofrenewables.
+It is predicted that over the next 15 years growth in variable renewablecapacity will explode.
 The variability of renewables means that grid-tied storage willalso become a reality Secondly digitization.
 The internet of things has reached powersystems.
 Billions of automated grid devices gathering and integrating energy data willchange the face of the future grid and transform the job of grid operators.

-The third D is Decentralisation as power generation models are changing and where smallscale solar and storage can turn consumers into prosumers and produce energy closer towhere it is used.
+The third D is decentralization as power generation models are changing and where smallscale solar and storage can turn consumers into prosumers and produce energy closer towhere it is used.

-At Schneider Electric innovation is in our DNA and in every part of the energyecosystem.
-We innovate in our connected products to extend communication anddata-integration capacities.
-Our local control systems work across the gridright to its edge with distributed generation and on the demand-side enabling operationaland enterprise data to be fully leveraged by powerful analytics and services.
+Innovation is in the DNA of your Company and in every part of the energy ecosystem.Your Company continously innovates connected products to extend communication anddata-integration capacities.
+Your Company's local control systems work across the gridright to its edge with distributed generation and on the demand-side enabling operationaland enterprise data to be fully leveraged by powerful analytics and services.

 From seamless local production and integration at the grid edge to bridging demand andsupply EcoStruxure Grid increases your grid's efficiency for sustainable networks.

 Customer satisfaction is an integral part of your Company's growth strategy.
 Everycontact with Schneider Electric Infrastructure Limited should be a positive experiencethat makes all customers feel satisfied.
 Your Company delivers tailored customerexperiences which is fast and consistent at all touch points to get satisfied customers.Delighting customers is #1 priority of Schneider Electric Infrastructure Limited and wecontinue to work to provide better experience to our customers.

 Your Company is in a transformative journey to make Schneider Electric InfrastructureLimited the best in class and to deliver a WOW experience across all touch points usingthe following guiding principles.